Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 - ...
 ```

-This matches our original YAML configuration, except that the keys are now sorted.  `dhall-to-yaml` [does not yet support](https://github.com/dhall-lang/dhall-haskell/issues/1187) preserving the original field order.
+This matches our original YAML configuration, except that the keys are now sorted, which is unavoidable as `dhall-to-yaml` [does not yet support](https://github.com/dhall-lang/dhall-haskell/issues/1187) preserving the original field order.
 Fortunately, the meaning of the configuration does not change when reordering fields.

 The type `https://prelude.dhall-lang.org/JSON/Type` is a "weak" type, meaning that the type guarantees little about expressions having that type.
-For example, our Mergify configuration should always have an outer field named `pull_request_rules`, but you would not be able to infer the presence of that field from the weak type.
+For example, our Mergify configuration should always have an outer field named `pull_request_rules`, but you would not be able to infer the presence of that field from the type we specified.

 ## Strong types

 We could technically accept that translation to Dhall and begin factoring out repetition in the generated Dhall code.
 However, I generally recommend translating YAML to a Dhall expression with a "stronger" type when possible.

 A "strong" type is the opposite of a "weak" type.
 The "stronger" the type, the more guarantees the type provides about values having that type.
 Ideally, we would like to "strengthen" the type of our Dhall configuration file until we're left with as little arbitrary YAML as possible.
-In fact, we can remove all arbitrary YAML from our configuration because Mergify documents their configuration schema and we can translate Mergify's documented guarantees into type-level guarantees.
+In fact, we can remove all arbitrary YAML from our configuration because Mergify documents their entire configuration schema.

 For example, the [Mergify file format documentation](https://doc.mergify.io/configuration.html) specifies that: